 English and Media Studies

-Outside the taught curriculum, we are keen to involve pupils and students in enjoying and developing their reading and writing through, for example, competitions and clubs.
+Outside the taught curriculum, we are keen to involve pupils and students in enjoying and developing their reading and writing through a range of extra-curricular opportunities, including competitions and clubs.
 We also look for opportunities to visit the theatre, particularly in relation to the texts set for study at GCSE and A Level.
-We hope that our students’ experience of Language and Literature study will help to prepare them for their future lives.
+As well as fostering a life-long enjoyment and/or appreciation of literature and language, we work hard to ensure that our curriculum effectively prepares students for all aspects of their future lives.

 We aim, of course, to maintain the high academic standards we have set in recent years.
 Most of all, though, we want to foster every student’s interest and ability in our subjects by providing an experience that is rich, enjoyable and inspiring.